Digital Media Solutions: Performance Ad Tech Firm Transitions to Lender Ownership

 Restructuring Path and Court Milestones

 The chapter 11 cases were designed around a sale and a rapid confirmation timeline rather than a long operating reorganization.
-DMS and 36 affiliates filed together, and the first day package placed a lender supported sale at the center of the process.
+DMS and 36 affiliates filed together, and the First Day Declaration placed a lender supported sale at the center of the process.
 Court filings describe a prepetition marketing process that ran for nearly five months beginning in late April 2024, but no third party going concern stalking horse emerged.
 The debtors therefore moved forward with a lender credit bid, supported by the DIP term loan and a plan that tied recoveries to a waterfall based on distributable proceeds.

 Pre-negotiated structure.
-The filing was announced alongside an agreement to transition ownership to existing lenders and a section 363 process intended to transfer the core assets to a lender led buyer group.
-The same announcement tied the restructuring to a DIP facility of about $122 million that provided new money liquidity while rolling up prepetition loans, indicating that the sale and plan were designed as a coordinated package rather than a standalone recapitalization.
+The filing was announced alongside an agreement to transition ownership to existing lenders and a section 363 process intended to transfer the core assets to a lender-led buyer group.
+The same announcement tied the restructuring to a DIP facility of about $122 million that provided new-money liquidity and rolled up prepetition loans.

-The court entered an interim DIP order on September 13, 2024 and required an expedited sequence of milestones.
-Bidding procedures were approved on October 16, 2024, and sale orders for the core business and the ClickDealer assets were entered on November 4, 2024.
-The plan and disclosure statement were filed in December 2024, and the court entered findings of fact, conclusions of law, and an order approving the disclosure statement and confirming the plan on January 15, 2025.
-A final decree closing the affiliated cases was entered on March 28, 2025, leaving the lead case open for post confirmation administration.
+The court entered an interim DIP Order on September 13, 2024 and required an expedited sequence of milestones.
+The Bidding Procedures Order was approved on October 16, 2024, and sale orders for the core business and the ClickDealer assets were entered on November 4, 2024.
+The Plan of Reorganization and Disclosure Statement were filed in December 2024, and the court entered findings of fact, conclusions of law, and an order approving the disclosure statement and confirming the plan on January 15, 2025.
+A Final Decree closing the affiliated cases was entered on March 28, 2025, leaving the lead case open for post confirmation administration.

 Case administration.
 The cases were jointly administered, allowing the court to manage motions and orders on a consolidated basis while preserving separate debtor estates.
-Early orders included the appointment of a claims and noticing agent, and the plan administrator structure was designed to manage claim reconciliation and distributions after the sale closed, reflecting the wind down nature of the case.
+Early orders included the appointment of a claims and noticing agent, and the confirmed plan established a plan administrator to manage claim reconciliation, distributions, and remaining estate matters after the sale closed.

 Omni Agent Solutions, Inc. was appointed as the claims, noticing, and solicitation agent on the petition date.
 The case then moved into a wind down structure in which a plan administrator is responsible for resolving claims, administering distributions, and handling remaining estate matters under the confirmed plan.